eddi7/fits/README.md

   normalized to lowercase.
 - `--archive-dir` — optional directory for writing CSV artifacts; defaults to `FITS-RESULTS-<exec_id>`.
+- `--archive-path` — alias for `--archive-dir`.
 - `--started-at` / `--completed-at` — optional ISO 8601 timestamps saved to the
   `executions` table as `started_at` and `completed_at`.
 If omitted, the values remain `NULL` in uploads and CSVs.
+- `--info-path` — optional lcov `.info` file for coverage runs.
+If omitted, the CLI searches the current working directory for exactly one `.info` file, prints which one it is using, and errors if none or multiple are found.
 - `--upload` — upload generated CSV files to MySQL after writing them.
 Uploads also create a single row in the `executions` table with the generated `exec_id`, the chosen build type as `build_type`, and the absolute path of the archive directory stored as